 Through a coordinated effort among several city departments, the SBE Program provides SBE certification, procurement opportunities, construction subcontracting utilization, small business management and technical assistance and educational services and networking opportunities.

 The Equal Opportunity Department offers certification services at no cost for small business owners interested in participating in the SBE program.
-Certification workshops are offered monthly and staff is available to assist in the application process.
+Certification workshops are offered quarterly and staff is available to assist in the application process.

 Construction Subcontracting Utilization

-The Street Transportation Department encourages the participation of small business firms on city-funded construction projects.
+The Street Transportation Department encourages the participation of small businesses on city-funded construction projects.
 SBE subcontracting utilization goals are established, where appropriate, on contracts of more than $50,000.
 Prime contractors are required to meet, or make good faith efforts to meet, SBE goals when bidding on City projects.
 Staff meets with interested SBE subcontractors, engineers or architects to explain the city's bid process and provides assistance in resolving SBE-related issues between general contractors and subcontractors.

 Small Business Management & Technical Assistance